pilotmoon/popclipweb/site/guide/actions.md

 # Actions

-On this page you will learn about actions in PopClip and take a tour of the built-in actions.

-## About actions

 The buttons that appear in the PopClip bar perform **actions**.
 PopClip comes with a set of built-in actions, and you can add more by installing [extensions](./extensions).

 Actions are context-sensitive, meaning that they only appear when they are relevant.
 So you won't always see all the actions.

-Some actions respond to modifier keys.
-Hold down the modifier key while clicking the action's button to perform the action with the modifier.

-With actions whose buttons show an icon only, you can hover the pointer over the button to see the action's name.

 ::: tip Action settings